mlowen/CommonMark.Editor/README.md

 ## Building

 CommonMark.Editor uses [Grunt](http://gruntjs.com/) to minimise the javascript and compile the [LESS](http://lesscss.org/) file.
-Once you have Grunt installed you only need to run `grunt` from the CommonMark.Editor directory to build, this will create a directory called `dist` in that folder which will contain the files.
+Once you have Grunt installed you only need to run `grunt` from the CommonMark.Editor directory to build, this will create a directory called `dist` which will contain the files.

 ## Usage